 Device A handle to a device object for which the possible resources are to be returned.

-OutBuffer A pointer to a location where the possible resource list is to
+OutBuffer A pointer to a location where the possible resource list is to small to hold the resource table.
+Upon return, the Length field contains the minimum required buffer length.

 AE_OK The resource list was successfully returned.